secseattle/secseattle.github.io/_services/residential-contractors.md

 <br>

-Sterling Electrical Contractors services include mixed use, single family housing developments and remodels.
+Our residential contractor services at SEC include mixed use, single family housing developments and remodels.